Coronavirus and business

 Logistics Business Parks

-Business park Stichtsekant is situated on the eastern edge of Almere and offers plenty of space for logistics and modern, mixed companies.
+Business park Stichtsekant (in Dutch) is situated on the eastern edge of Almere and offers plenty of space for logistics and modern, mixed companies.
 It’s connected directly to the A27 motorway and is only 8 minutes from the A6.
 That’s why Stichtsekant is the ideal spot for modern distribution centres that serve both regional and national markets.
 Amsterdam Airport Schiphol, the Port of Amsterdam and the Utrecht region are accessible within 30 minutes by road.

 Lelystad Airport Businesspark